 When you're becoming angry, exhausted, anxious or stressed, it's difficult to remember why you should remain calm.
 And at times, it can feel as if Christmas was created just to bait you.

-The Three-minute Breathing Space was created to deal with such feelings.
+The Three-Minute Breathing Space Meditation was created to deal with such feelings.
 Its impact is twofold.
-Firstly, it's a meditation that's used to punctuate the day, so that it dissolves negative thought patterns before they gain control over your life.
-Secondly, it's an emergency meditation that helps ‘ground' you when your thoughts threaten to spiral out of control.
+Firstly, it's a meditation that's used to punctuate the day so that it dissolves negative thought patterns before they gain control over your life.
+Secondly, it's an emergency meditation that helps "ground" you when your thoughts threaten to spiral out of control.

-• Be kind to your body.
-Have a nice hot bath; have a nap for thirty minutes (or perhaps a little less); treat yourself to your favourite food without feeling guilty; have your favourite hot drink.
+- Be kind to your body.
+Have a nice hot bath; have a nap for 30 minutes (or perhaps a little less); treat yourself to your favourite food without feeling guilty; have your favourite hot drink.

 - What is going through my mind?